Natural Solutions to Stormwater Pollution

 In order to accomplish this, PWD is engaging the Conservancy and other partners to accelerate the process of greening the city.

-“Thanks to PWD, Philadelphia is the only U.S. city committed to solving this problem entirely through green stormwater infrastructure,” says Bill Kunze, TNC’s Pennsylvania executive director.
+“Thanks to PWD, Philadelphia is the only U.S. city committed to solving this problem primarily through green stormwater infrastructure,” says Bill Kunze, TNC’s Pennsylvania executive director.
 “I am excited about this big, bold and unprecedented step in exploring whether green infrastructure can compete with traditional approaches to water pollution management.”

 The Solution: Unleashing the Power of Nature